 Another big cause of Critical Process Died is faulty or buggy hardware or software programs installed.
 If you’ve recently installed some programs or hardware components, try upgrade them to the latest versions available or remove them completely from your PC.

-2) Type in sfs /scannow and press Enter.
+2) Type sfc /scannow and press Enter on your keyboard.

 Wait for a while for this process to finish.
 Then restart your computer.

-- DISM stands for Deployment Image Servicing and Management.
-If the system file checker can’t help you fix the blue screen of death error, you can run DISM as well.
+DISM stands for Deployment Image Servicing and Management.
+If the system file checker can’t help you fix the Critical Process Died blue screen of death error, you can run DISM as well.
 Otherwise, it wouldn’t be necessary.

-2) In the Command Prompt window, type in the following command one by one, and press Enter key after each one.
+2) In the Command Prompt window, type in the following commands one by one, and press Enter key after each one.